-Burn Boot Camp in Beachwood, Ohio is a much better option for those ladies looking to really get in shape for the new year!
+Burn Boot Camp in Beachwood, Ohio is a much better option for those ladies looking to really get in shape!

 Why Joining a Club Can Be a Problem

 I have spent over 20 years of my life working out alone.
 I raised 4 children pretty much alone and I also had a high-powered career in the legal field.
 My oldest sister introduced me to working out at athletic clubs in Atlanta.
 I got TOTALLY hooked and exercise became one of the things that helped to keep me in shape and SANE!